wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/add-custom-domain-microsoft-365/includes/2-plan-custom-domain-for-your-deployment.md

     Multiple domains
   :::column-end:::
   :::column:::
     An organization should plan to add the main domain that it currently uses.
 It should also add any other domain that it uses for email messages within the organization.
-This scenario is common when the overall company is a business group, or the organization has been through a merger process and some employees still have alternative email addresses.
+This scenario is common when the overall company is a business group.
+It's also common when the organization has been through a merger process and some employees still have alternative email addresses.
   :::column-end:::
 :::row-end:::
 :::row:::